moxystudio/next-rest-api/README.md

 Exceptions thrown within handlers will be caught automatically and sent to the client.
 You may either throw a [Boom](https://github.com/hapijs/boom) error or a standard error object.
 If a standard error object is thrown, it will be converted to a Boom error instance automatically (`500`).

 In case you throw a Boom error, you may optionally pass the original error inside [`data.originalError`](https://github.com/hapijs/boom/blob/master/API.md#boombadrequestmessage-data), making the default error logger print that error instead of the Boom wrapper (when within the `5xx` range).
 In fact, this is already done automatically for you when you throw a standard error object inside handlers.

-Here's an example:
+Here's an example on how to pass the original error:

 ```js
 try {